products.png

 Flowchart depicting data processing stages: "Extract Data out of the source systems," "Cleanse / Hydrate Data," "Transform Data," "Load Data," and "Reconcile Data."
 Labels "Client" and "Automus" indicate involvement in each stage.

 Figure 4.
-There are 5 main steps in the conversion process with the Client being responsible for 4 out of the 5 areas.
-This is the standard approach in the industry.
+There are five main steps in the conversion process, with the Client responsible for 4 of them.
+This is the industry standard.

 Leveraging ACE changes the conversion approach, with Automus doing more work and the Clients’ tasks becoming more simplified.